tbaghfalaki/TSJM_smmr/Exam1.md

     surv.data$Id %in% INDVALID
   )
 ```
-#### The "TRUE" model (gold-standard) estimates association parameters using both the true values of the parameters and the random effects from the mixed model.
+#### The "TRUE" model (gold-standard)
+The TRUE model involves estimating association parameters by using both the real value of the parameters and the random effects from the mixed model.

 ```
   mureal1 <- mureal2 <- mureal3 <- mureal4 <- rep(0, length(long.data_t$Id))